CrabVM/CrabVM/README.md

 # CrabVM
-A JVM implemented using the Rust programming language, for personal learning of Rust and JVM knowledge.
+A Java Virtual Machine (JVM) created as a learning tool using the Rust programming language, designed for individuals to learn and master Rust, as well as to gain in-depth knowledge of the JVM.